amytraylor/amytraylor.github.io/work/working_bibliography.md

 **Schwab, M. (2013).** [full ref TK — "luxury to jump right in"; forced acting, incoherent scripts.
 Cited as "Schwab, 2013, in Transpositions" — this may be a 2013 precursor article or a conference paper that preceded the 2018 volume.
 Confirm.]

+**Schwab, M. (Ed.).
+(2018).** *Transpositions: Aesthetico-epistemic operators in artistic research*.
+Leuven University Press.
+✓ Volume confirmed.
+Introduction (Schwab, 2018, pp. 8–9) is cited in draft for: "something 'artistic' is increasingly needed in other areas of research to realize complicated relationships with knowledge objects."
+Page numbers confirmed as from the Introduction to this volume, not from *Charting a Field in Expansion* (de Assis & D'Errico, 2019).

 **Shklovsky, V. (1917).** Art as technique.
 In L. T. Lemon & M. J. Reis (Trans.), *Russian Formalist Criticism: Four Essays* (1965, pp. 3–24).
 University of Nebraska Press.
 [No direct quote; concept of ostranenie referenced.]

 **Siffrinn, N., & Coda, J. (2025).** [full ref TK — Applied linguistics; posthumanist and new materialist research survey; pp. 194, 195, 196, 197, 198.
 Journal and volume TK.]

+**Smelik, A. (2018).** New materialism: A theoretical framework for fashion in the age of technological innovation. *International Journal of Fashion Studies*, 5(1), 33–54. https://doi.org/10.1386/infs.5.1.33_1
-**Smelik, A. (2018).** [full ref TK — "posthumanism as context for new materialism"; posthumanism introduced the explicit decentering of the human.]
+✓ Confirmed via web search.
+Used in draft for: posthumanism as context for new materialism; posthumanism introduced the explicit decentering of the human.

 **Srnicek, N. (2017).** [full ref TK — groups posthumanism, speculative realism, and OOO as subgroup variants of new materialism.]

-**Sullivan, G.** [full ref TK — particle physics directly influenced emergence of conceptual art; art education researcher.
-No year given in draft.
-Full reference needed.]
+**Sullivan, G.** [full ref TK — cited as "scholars in art education have traced a lineage in which quantum overthrow of classical determinism found its cultural articulation in the dematerialization of the art object."
+No year, institution, or title confirmed.
+Likely: Sullivan, G. (2005). *Art Practice as Research: Inquiry in Visual Arts*.
+Sage.
+Verify.]

 ---